mathewajk/LingTube/README.md

 This script identifies short utterances of speech based on breath breaks in the audio and outputs corresponding Praat TextGrid files.
 The user can specify whether to process all the audio files in a group, channel, or particular video.
 Users can also optionally save chunked audio files, either specified during the initial chunking (will be saved while processing the output TextGrid) or when running the script a second time (sound files will be saved based on an input TextGrid).

-**Note: We are in the process of overhauling this script to include chunking based on sound event detection results for better identification of useable audio.**
+In addition, the script includes an alternative option to chunk audio based on sound event detection (SED) run during `convert-audio.py`; this allows for identification of "usable" sections that attempts to automatically exclude sections of music or noise throughout the audio.
+The user can choose to define "usable" as section identified as (a) speech only (without overlapping music/noise), or (b) any speech, even when overlapping with music/noise.

+**Note: SED-based identification is not perfect, particularly at speech boundaries.
+It is often unable to correctly identify speech with background music as such when the music is quiet; warnings are provided when such as case is detected.**

 #### Usage